ShlomoVovek/devtools_project/README.md

-# devtools_project
-Final Project In Devtools Course
+Drupal Docker Setup
+A comprehensive solution for setting up, backing up, restoring, and cleaning up a Drupal website using Docker containers.

 TL;DR:

-    1) Ensure that the scripts have execute permissions (chmod +x scriptname.sh).
-    2) Download the project
+    Ensure that the scripts have execute permissions (chmod +x scriptname.sh) Download the project
-    3) Begin with the "setup.sh" script and then "restore.sh" if you want to load our exsiting data
+    Run ./setup.sh to initialize the Docker containers Access your Drupal site at http://localhost:8080
+    Use ./backup.sh for creating backups
+    Use ./restore.sh for restoring from backups
+    Use ./cleanup.sh to remove old backups and clean Docker resources

 a.
 We are Amit Bar-Kama, Software Engineering student and Shlomi Vovek, Computer Science student.

 b.
-Project Overview:
+Project Overview
 This project utilizes Docker to containerize a Drupal website and its MySQL database, creating a portable and reproducible environment.
 The setup is automated using bash scripts for ease of use.
-We've included backup and restore functionality to ensure data integrity.
+It includes backup and restore functionality to ensure data integrity.

 c.
 We devided the work between us, created this project by the instruction and used some help from youtube.com videos and Generative AI tools as well as Docker documentation for its functions, special flags and interfacing with MySQL and Drupal.

 d.
-Technologies Used:
+Technologies Used

-    Docker: Containerization platform.
+    * Docker: Containerization platform
-    Drupal: Open-source content management system.
+    * Drupal: Open-source content management system
-    MySQL: Database management system.
+    * MySQL: Database management system
-    Ubuntu: Operating system.
+    * Ubuntu: Operating system
-    Bash: Scripting language for automation.
+    * Bash: Scripting language for automation
-    Git/GitHub: Version control.
-    Discord: Communication and collaboration.
-    Claude.ai: Debugging assistance.
-    Afeka Vlab: Ubuntu Virtual Machine environment.

-Prerequisites:
+Prerequisites

-    An Ubuntu machine (virtual or physical).
+    * Ubuntu machine (virtual or physical)
-    Basic familiarity with the command line.
+    * Basic familiarity with the command line

 e.
 Drupal Website Setup with Docker: User Guide:

-    This guide will walk you through setting up a Drupal website using Docker containers on an Ubuntu machine, including initialization, backups, restoration, and cleanup.To use these scripts, you'll need to follow these steps:
+    This guide will walk you through setting up a Drupal website using Docker containers on an Ubuntu machine, including initialization,backups, restoration, and cleanup.To use these scripts, you'll need to follow these steps:

   1. Initial Setup (setup.sh):

     Open a terminal in the directory containing your project scripts.
     Execute the setup script:

       ./setup.sh

     This script will: